enginebai/PyMessager/README.md

 # Facebook-Message-Bot
 This is the simple introduction to use Python Flask to develop chat bot on Facebook by  [Message Platform](https://medium.com/r/?url=https%3A%2F%2Fdevelopers.facebook.com%2Fdocs%2Fmessenger-platform).
-The full content is on [my blog]().
+The full content is on [my blog](https://medium.com/@enginebai/用python開發facebook-bot-26594f13f9f7#.7iwm148ag) and you can check it out.

 ![Photo Credit: https://messengerplatform.fb.com](https://cdn-images-1.medium.com/max/1600/1*FaXmJ1pHvSc55lwckZxKuQ.png)